Tim Grant’s first day at the Morgridge Institute for Research was anything but typical.

 “Here you have all of these people who are basic researchers who made a change in what they were doing, because they knew society needed it,” says Brad Schwartz, chief executive officer at the Morgridge Institute.
 “To me, this was a huge win.
 It demonstrated their commitment: ‘here’s a chance for me to do something good, and I’m going to do it.’”

 As an independent research organization, the Morgridge Institute for Research explores uncharted scientific territory to discover tomorrow’s cures.
 In affiliation with the University of Wisconsin-Madison, Morgridge supports researchers who take a fearless approach to advancing human health in emerging fields such as regenerative biology, metabolism, virology and medical engineering.
 Through public programming, Morgridge works to inspire scientific curiosity in everyday life.
-Contact Mariel Mohns, email@example.com or Brian Mattmiller, firstname.lastname@example.org with questions about this piece.
+Contact Mariel Mohns, firstname.lastname@example.org or Brian Mattmiller, email@example.com with questions.